Canary Islands: Transport

-Current fleet

 The Canary Islands have eight airports altogether, two of the main ports of Spain, and an extensive network of autopistas (highways) and other roads.
 For a road map see multimap.
-Traffic congestion is sometimes a problem in Tenerife and on Grand Canaria.
+Traffic congestion is sometimes a problem in Tenerife and on Gran Canaria.

 Large ferry boats and fast ferries link most of the islands.
 Both types can transport large numbers of passengers, cargo, and vehicles.
 Fast ferries are made of aluminium and powered by modern and efficient diesel engines, while conventional ferries have a steel hull and are powered by heavy oil.
 Fast ferries travel in excess of 30 knot; conventional ferries travel in excess of 20 kn, but are slower than fast ferries.
 A typical ferry ride between La Palma and Tenerife may take up to eight hours or more while a fast ferry takes about two and a half hours and between Tenerife and Gran Canaria can be about one hour.

 The largest airport is the Gran Canaria Airport.
 Tenerife has two airports, Tenerife North Airport and Tenerife South Airport.
 The island of Tenerife gathers the highest passenger movement of all the Canary Islands through its two airports.
 The two main islands (Tenerife and Gran Canaria) receive the greatest number of passengers.
 Tenerife 6,204,499 passengers and Gran Canaria 5,011,176 passengers.

 The port of Las Palmas is first in freight traffic in the islands, while the port of Santa Cruz de Tenerife is the first fishing port with approximately 7,500 tons of fish caught, according to the Spanish government publication Statistical Yearbook of State Ports.
 Similarly, it is the second port in Spain as regards ship traffic, only surpassed by the Port of Algeciras Bay.
 The port's facilities include a border inspection post (BIP) approved by the European Union, which is responsible for inspecting all types of imports from third countries or exports to countries outside the European Economic Area.
 The port of Los Cristianos (Tenerife) has the greatest number of passengers recorded in the Canary Islands, followed by the port of Santa Cruz de Tenerife.
 The Port of Las Palmas is the third port in the islands in passengers and first in number of vehicles transported.

 The SS America was beached at the Canary islands on 18 January 1994.
 However, the ocean liner broke apart after the course of several years and eventually sank beneath the surface.